-An agreement without consideration is void and also a contract without consideration is void because consideration is an essential part of the contract.
+An agreement without consideration is void and also a contract without consideration is void because consideration in a contract is an essential part of the contract.
 The legal rules of consideration state that it is mandatory to have consideration for a valid contract.

 It is a universal rule that there is no agreement without consideration and without considering the contract is void.
-In this article we will discuss, the universal rule that is “a contract without consideration is void.”
+In this article, we will discuss, the universal rule that “a contract without consideration is void.”
 But, there are some exceptions of consideration to this rule.

-Before that let’s see the definition of Consideration.
+Before that let’s see the definition of Consideration in contract law.

 Definition of Consideration